 net CO2 emissions

 Air transport connects people, countries and cultures around the world.
 Its economic importance is enormous, it drives employment and it ensures the fast and reliable flow of goods.
 At the same time, it has undesirable effects on climate and the environment.
 The Lufthansa Group takes its responsibility for effective climate protection seriously - with a clearly defined path toward CO2 neutrality.

 We are convinced that travel makes the world a better place.
 That is why we are using all our expertise, energy and networks to make CO2-neutral flying a reality.

 Member of the Lufthansa Group's Executive Board,

-Christina Foerster, Member of the Executive Board of Deutsche Lufthansa AG, responsible for Customer, IT & Corporate Responsibility:
+Christina Foerster, Member of the Lufthansa Group's Executive Board, responsible for Brand and Sustainability:

 „We are convinced that travel makes the world a better place.
 That is why we are using all our expertise, energy and networks to make CO2-neutral flying a reality.
 Already by 2030, we want to reduce our net CO2 emissions by 50% compared to 2019, and by 2050 we want to reach CO2 neutrality.
 Although not all of the solutions currently exist, scientific and technological foundations are already in place and now, it is a matter of taking joint action.
 As a company, we have technical and operational expertise deeply rooted in our DNA.
 We set high standards for our industry and we have a great passion for flying.
 I am convinced that these qualities will allow us to break new ground together with our customers, partners and policymakers, while continuing to connect people, cultures and economies in the future- in a sustainable way.”